Yanir-R/PokeAPI/README.md

 - [Motivation](#Motivation)

 ## Introduction
-React JS app that pulls data of Pokemons from [Pokeapi](https://pokeapi.co/), <br />
+ReactJS app that pulls data of Pokemons from [Pokeapi](https://pokeapi.co/), <br />
-allows you to browse pokemons & see more info about each pokemon & set a favorites/de-select the favorite pokemon.
+allows you to browse pokemon & see more info about each pokemon & set a favorites/de-select the favorite pokemon.

 ## Features
-- [x] Pagination that display 10 pokemons pair page
+- [x] Pagination that display 10 pokemon pair page
 - [X] Favorites pokemon can be saved or delete from <code>localStorage</code>
 - [x] Shows details about each pokemon
 - [X] Responsive Design

 ## Instructions
 - Initially the application with your Browser at <code>http://localhost:3000/</code>
-- The first call is to the API to bring our list of pokemons.
+- The first call is to the API to bring our list of pokemon.
-- Switch pages to see more pokemons results.
+- Switch pages to see more pokemon results.
-- Add\Delete pokemons & you can see the saved pokemon at <code>localStorage</code>.
+- Add\Delete pokemon & you can see the saved pokemon at <code>localStorage</code>.
 - Hover on pokemon to see <code>Read More</code> button for more details about the pokemon.

 ## Motivation